 It sounds simple, but most projects are more complicated than this.
-As a measure of protecting lenders funds, many projects require additional ‘tranches’ of funding, as only enough money is provided to get the project to a certain milestone.
+As a measure of protecting lenders funds, many projects require additional ‘tranches’ of funding.
+This provides notionally more protection for investors, as only enough money is provided to get the project to a certain milestone.
 These tranches are typically smaller than the initial loan, but are funded in the exact same way: through the platform.
 There is theoretically no upper limit to the number of tranches given, as long as the project is still performing.

 How are funds protected?

-Lendy has (supposedly) managed this in a few ways: no loan exceeds 70% LTV (loan to value), which gives investors a c.30% cushion if the worst comes to the worst and the security has to be repossessed and sold.
+Lendy has (supposedly) managed this in a few ways: no loan exceeds 70% LTV (loan to value).
+This gives investors a c.30% cushion.
+If the worst comes to the worst and the security has to be repossessed and sold.
 Lendy also take personal debentures, which are guarantees from individuals promising to cover the shortfall.
-And last of all, there is a Provision Fund – a portion of every loan contributes to this, therefore building up a store of cash to be used to compensate losses on other loans.
+And last of all, there is a Provision Fund.
+A portion of every loan contributes to this, therefore building up a store of cash to be used to compensate losses on other loans.

 In 2018, Lendy released a new product called Lendy Wealth.
 Initially aimed at the higher end of the market with a minimum investment of £50,000, this was quietly reduced to just £10,000 with the excuse that banking services had trouble transferring over £10,000.
 The selection of products is thus: